galtproject/galtproject-docs/en/Whitepaper.md

 ### Arbitrators Voting
 To make governance system more reliable Arbitrators should be easily elected and re-elected, they should have ecomomic incentive to honestly resolve disputes and they should represent all the participants of the Protocol - both property owners and oracles.
 To do that they should be elected among protocol participants.
 There is a two main roles of Users in Protocol - property owners and Oracles.
 In some cases their goals can be opposite, so they should have equal rights to become Arbitrators and to Vote.
 Property owners have ERC721 tokens.
 Each token has its area in square meters.
 This is a basic variable for voting.
 The more land or real estate you have - more votes.
 Oracles have deposits in GALT.
 Deposits also can be used as a Voting variable.
-Votes of both User's groups (Oracles and Property owners) should be equal, so voting power of Oracles must be cast to Voting power of property owners, as it described on scheme.
+Votes of both User's groups (Oracles and Property owners) should be equal, so voting power of Oracles and Property owners must be converted to one unit, as it described on scheme.

 ![Arbitrators Voting](https://github.com/galtspace/galtproject-docs/blob/master/images/GP%20Arbitrators%20Voting.png)